KhatiAbhishek/KhatiAbhishek/README.md

 </p>

-- 🎓 Final Year Student at DIT University, Dehradun.
+- 🎓 BTech CSE graduate from DIT University, Dehradun, eager to dive into the world of technology.

 - ✈️ Hire me for remote work & internships.